 Policy on Regulatory Requirements for Continuing Review of IBC Registrations

-If the PI intends on renewing the protocol, the new protocol should be submitted early enough to avoid delays that could lead to a lapse in approval.
-The IBC Office suggests, at a minimum, submitting to the meeting that occurs in the month prior to the original registration expiration (e.g., registrations expiring in June should be submitted for review at the May IBC meeting) to ensure proper time for review and approval (see submission deadlines here).
+If the PI will renew the work, the registration should be submitted early enough to avoid delays that could lead to a lapse in approval.
+It is recommended to submit to the meeting that occurs in the month prior to the original registration expiration (e.g., registrations expiring in June should be submitted for review at the May IBC meeting) to ensure proper time for review and approval (see submission deadlines here).
 If a delay is imminent and de novo approval will not be in place by the expiration of the registration, the PI must confirm that work will cease by the expiration date and that no work will continue until approval is granted.

 Terminations/Expirations of Registrations

-If the PI is allowing the registration to expire or is terminating the project before its expiration date, the IBC Office must obtain written confirmation from the PI that no work will continue prior to the expiration date and the disposal, transfer, or storage of biohazardous agents needs to be recorded and the Biosafety Office may follow up with the PI to ensure proper management of the materials.
+If the PI will allow the registration to expire or would like to terminate the project before its expiration date, the IBC Office must obtain written confirmation from the PI prior to the expiration date that no work will continue.
+The disposal, transfer, or storage of the biological materials needs to be recorded and the Biosafety Office may follow up with the PI to ensure proper management of the materials.